 I made the skirt in the smallest size and the fit is great.
 The only thing I would change next time is a curved waistband instead of the straight one because it does gape a bit on top.
 Another consideration would be to put a zip to the side so that the buttons on the front are not functional but just decorative.
 This would make it easier and faster to sew.

-I made the hem longer in the back.
-I love it in general but I am not sure it is the best option for this particular skirt.
+The hem is longer in the back.
+Love it in general but I am not sure it is the best option for this particular skirt.
 I will not change it now because I am lazy, but for next time maybe I will skip that and make a straight hem.

 The buttons are from my Mom’s stash she let me have last year so I am happy to report that this whole project was a stash buster!
 I give myself extra points for that alone : )